Penumbra (NYSE:PEN) Shares Gap Down to $287.32

 Shares of Penumbra, Inc. (NYSE:PEN) gapped down prior to trading on Monday .
 The stock had previously closed at $287.32, but opened at $280.22.
 Penumbra shares last traded at $281.11, with a volume of 483 shares changing hands.

 Several research firms have commented on PEN.
-Truist Securities began coverage on shares of Penumbra in a report on Thursday, September 16th.
-They issued a “buy” rating and a $350.00 target price on the stock.
-Zacks Investment Research downgraded shares of Penumbra from a “hold” rating to a “sell” rating in a research note on Wednesday, December 29th.
+Zacks Investment Research lowered shares of Penumbra from a “hold” rating to a “sell” rating in a report on Wednesday, December 29th.
+Truist Securities began coverage on shares of Penumbra in a research note on Thursday, September 16th.
+They issued a “buy” rating and a $350.00 price target on the stock.
 Finally, Truist began coverage on shares of Penumbra in a research note on Wednesday, September 15th.
 They issued a “buy” rating and a $350.00 price target on the stock.
 One analyst has rated the stock with a sell rating and six have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $331.00.

 The firm’s 50-day moving average is $264.35 and its 200 day moving average is $267.41.
 The company has a current ratio of 5.76, a quick ratio of 3.53 and a debt-to-equity ratio of 0.04.
 The firm has a market capitalization of $10.71 billion, a price-to-earnings ratio of 315.74 and a beta of 0.34.

 In other Penumbra news, CEO Adam Elsesser sold 14,500 shares of the firm’s stock in a transaction that occurred on Monday, December 13th.
 The shares were sold at an average price of $248.95, for a total transaction of $3,609,775.00.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Johanna Roberts sold 1,750 shares of the firm’s stock in a transaction that occurred on Wednesday, December 1st.
-The stock was sold at an average price of $246.97, for a total transaction of $432,197.50.
+Also, Director Surbhi Sarna sold 907 shares of Penumbra stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $278.06, for a total transaction of $252,200.42.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 48,787 shares of company stock worth $12,549,074.
-7.50% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 48,787 shares of company stock valued at $12,549,074.
+Company insiders own 7.50% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in PEN.
+Several large investors have recently added to or reduced their stakes in PEN.
+Moors & Cabot Inc. bought a new stake in shares of Penumbra in the 3rd quarter valued at $27,000.
 Fifth Third Bancorp increased its stake in shares of Penumbra by 48.3% in the 3rd quarter.
 Fifth Third Bancorp now owns 129 shares of the company’s stock valued at $34,000 after acquiring an additional 42 shares in the last quarter.
-CI Investments Inc. bought a new stake in shares of Penumbra in the 3rd quarter valued at $40,000.
+CI Investments Inc. bought a new stake in Penumbra during the 3rd quarter valued at $40,000.
 Harvest Fund Management Co.
-Ltd increased its stake in shares of Penumbra by 178.3% in the 2nd quarter.
+Ltd increased its stake in Penumbra by 178.3% during the 2nd quarter.
 Harvest Fund Management Co.
-Ltd now owns 167 shares of the company’s stock valued at $46,000 after acquiring an additional 107 shares in the last quarter.
-First Horizon Advisors Inc. bought a new stake in shares of Penumbra in the 3rd quarter valued at $125,000.
-Finally, Twin Tree Management LP increased its stake in shares of Penumbra by 122.8% in the 2nd quarter.
-Twin Tree Management LP now owns 509 shares of the company’s stock valued at $139,000 after acquiring an additional 2,743 shares in the last quarter.
-Hedge funds and other institutional investors own 80.58% of the company’s stock.
+Ltd now owns 167 shares of the company’s stock valued at $46,000 after purchasing an additional 107 shares in the last quarter.
+Finally, First Horizon Advisors Inc. bought a new stake in Penumbra during the 3rd quarter valued at $125,000.
+Institutional investors own 80.58% of the company’s stock.

 About Penumbra (NYSE:PEN)